The international forward guidance transmission under a global liquidity trap: Discussion

-Moreover, \citet{bodenstein2012imperfect} and \citet{haberis2019uncertain} showed that the power of an FG policy is weakened if the central bank's commitment associated with the FG policy is imperfectly credible.\footnote{\citet{boneva2018threshold} showed that a threshold-based FG policy outperforms a calendar-based one.} \citet{campbell2019limits} showed the limitation of an FG policy, and argued that an imperfect communication strategy of the central bank causes macroeconomic fluctuations. \citet{nakata2019attenuating} examined the effect of an FG policy in a model in which the forward-looking structural equations, such as the new Keynesian Phillips curve and the dynamic IS curve, are discounting. \citet{nakata2019attenuating} showed that in the case of the attenuated FG effect the central bank can implement the optimal monetary policy by extending the ZIP for a while.
+We discuss the policy implications of the FG policy's impact on the international monetary transmission mechanism in a two-country NK model.
+While this paper provides several policy implications for the international interaction of FG policies, the FG effect obtained in this study may be stronger or weaker than that obtained in a closed economy.
+Several studies have argued that the effect of FG in the standard NK model outweighs the actual policy effects.
+For instance, \citet{carlstrom2015inflation} showed that when the duration of an FG policy exceeds a threshold value, the effect increases both inflation and the output gap. \citet{del2012forward} labelled this inconsistency as the FG puzzle.
+In particular, \citet{mckay2016power} pointed out that the extension of the central bank's commitment to a zero interest rate makes this FG puzzle more severe.
+While the NK model theoretically supports the effectiveness of the FG policy as a tool for non-conventional monetary policy, its power appears to be problematic.
+Several recent studies have focused on how to solve the FG puzzle by extending the standard NK model.\footnote{\citet{bodenstein2012imperfect} and \citet{haberis2019uncertain} showed that the power of an FG policy is weakened if the central bank's commitment to the FG policy is not entirely credible. \citet{boneva2018threshold} showed that a threshold-based FG policy outperforms a calendar-based one. \citet{campbell2019limits} showed the limitation of an FG policy and argued that an imperfect communication strategy of the central bank causes macroeconomic fluctuations.} To do this, \citet{del2012forward} incorporated the perpetual-youth model into the standard NK model.
+Furthermore, \citet{gabaix2020behavioral} showed that the FG puzzle is solved when bounded rationality is considered in the standard NK model.\footnote{\citet{nakata2019attenuating} examined the effect of an FG policy in a model where the forward-looking structural equations, such as the new Keynesian Phillips curve and the dynamic IS curve, are discounting. \citet{nakata2019attenuating} showed that in the case of an attenuated FG effect, the central bank can implement optimal monetary policy by temporarily extending the ZIRP.} \citet{mckay2016power} attenuated the effect of FG policy by incorporating incomplete markets into the standard NK model.

+Furthermore, we would like to mention the limitations of our simulation results.
+We used the OccBin toolkit to create simulation results for a global liquidity trap.
+When a stochastic shock is present, the two-country model may complicate the numerical algorithm for solving the ZLB problem due to the presence of state variables.
+As a result, including a stochastic shock in the model may change the characteristics of the FG policy.
+For example, we can use a stochastic shock to reconsider the nonlinear effects of the ZLB in our model.

-While these caveats are important, extending the current model to take into account the above points is beyond the scope of this paper.
-While recognizing the limitations of comparing the results with those obtained in the above papers, this paper addresses the importance of considering the role of international spillovers of FG policies in a two-country NK framework.
+While these caveats and limitations are still important topics, extending the current model to include the aforementioned points is beyond the scope of this study.
+Of course, we acknowledge the limitations of comparing our results with those of previous studies, but we emphasize the importance of considering the role of international spillovers of FG policies.